Artificial intelligence: How smart is it - we think

 For example, it's wise to consider what you really want to achieve.
 Do you want to save resources, improve quality, increase customer satisfaction - or something else entirely?

-Artificial intelligence is undoubtedly part of the future, but if you're struggling to identify a problem that AI can immediately solve in your business, it might be worth considering inventing one.
+Artificial intelligence is undoubtedly part of the future, but if you're struggling to identify a problem AI can immediately solve in your business, it might be worth considering inventing one.

 Kjeld Bagger